ashesh-0/kaggle_competitions/LANL_Earthquake_challenge/README.md

     60 -> At 50 epoch, (train, val) => (1.5, 2.6).
 At 100 epoch, (train,val) => (1.4, 2.4)
     I don't see much difference.

 16. (V25) Here, I kept the num_nodes to be 64.
-Dropout of 0.5 was used.Trained till 250 seconds.
+Dropout of 0.5 was used.
+Used batch normalization.
+Trained till 250 seconds.
 Very stable performance on validation set.
 However, performance numbers are high (train, val) => (3, 3.2)

 17. (V26) I'll increase one more layer in the network.
 Idea is to increase the complexity.